KevCui/manga2mobi/README.md

 manga2mobi
 ==========

-manga2mobi is a script to download manga and generate .mobi file as output (for reading manga on Kindle devices).
+manga2mobi is a script to download manga/comic and generate .mobi file as output (for reading manga/comic on Kindle devices).

 ## Supported manga source